cmlibs/zinc/docs/CMGUI_fields.rst

    :figwidth: image
    :align: center

-   **Figure 2: How nodes, lines and faces make up a mesh** The simple cube mesh again; nodes (yellow), elements (red), faces (blue), and lines (green) are numbered.
+   **Figure 2: How nodes, lines and faces make up a mesh** The simple cube mesh again; nodes (yellow), elements (red), faces (green), and lines (blue) are numbered.
 A single cube element requires 8 nodes, 12 lines, and 6 faces.

 |